alperen21/Students-Club-Website/README.md

-# club
+# Website for Students' Club

-Hello, I am a board member of the students' club known as "Young Entrepreneurs' Club" (Genç Girişimciler Kulübü in Turkish).
+Hello, I am a board member of the students' club known as "Young Entrepreneurs' Club" (Genç Girişimciler Kulübü in Turkish) and also a Sophomore Computer Science student.
 While spending time within this club I came to realize that the club lacked a proper website, so I decided to create one from stratch.